As Roy Moore battles accusations, wife Kayla emerges as top defender

 "Enough is enough of this political assassination!” she wrote in one post in which she shared interviews refuting the claims.

-“Would have been nice if the press would find out the truth first before they run with gossip” she wrote in another.
+“Would have been nice if the press would find out the truth first before they run with gossip,” she wrote in another.

 She also shared a controversial letter signed by over 50 pastors expressing support for her husband.
 Since the post, at least four have asked to have their names removed, Al.com reports.